hashgraph/hedera-services/test-clients/uniswap-go-clients/README.md

 We cover each choice below, after discussing how to configure and target the clients.

-:information_source:&nbsp; Please note the following simplifications:
- - Each pool is initialized with a price of 1 (that is, `sqrtPriceX96=79228162514264337594000000000`), and a pool fee of `0.05%` (500 basis points).
- - All liquidity positions are minted at the widest possible interval allowed by the chosen fee; that is, in the tick range `[-887270, +887270]`.
- - All positions are minted with an equal amount of both tokens; and all swaps (both fixed-input and fixed-output) are always for the same amount.

-Future versions of these clients may be more configurable.

 **Table of contents**
 1. [Configuring the clients](#configuring-the-clients)
 2. [Setting up the simulation](#setting-up-the-simulation)